Wolftank-Adisa Holding: Strong Sales & Improved Results in Q1-Q3 2024

 - CEO Peter Werth announced expectations to exceed EUR 100 million in sales for the first time, with a leadership transition to Simon Reckla effective January 1, 2025.

-The price of Wolftank-Adisa Holding at the time of the news was 8,1750EUR and was up +0,93 % compared with the previous
+The price of Wolftank-Adisa Holding at the time of the news was 8,3500EUR and did not change compared to the previous day.

-16 minutes after the article was published, the price was 8,3500EUR this corresponds to a plus of +2,14 % since publication.
+38 minutes after the article was published, the price was 8,3250EUR this corresponds to a minus of -0,30 % since publication.

 ISIN:AT0000A25NJ6WKN:A2PBHR